Shiro no Eden is a 2010 Shōjo manga series by Ririko Yoshioka.

 - Anguished Declaration of Love: After learning that Mashiro has decided to give up on Ai, Satsuki confesses to her and asks her to choose him instead.
 Shuuto intervenes and pulls Mashiro aside, with her apologizing to Satsuki.

 - Animal Motifs: "Tori no Ko" means "baby bird."
 In contrast, "Houou" means "phoenix."

 - Betty and Veronica:

 - Big Brother Instinct: Mashiro claims that her stepbrother Shuuto hates her, but he's actually quite protective of her.
 He goes after Mashiro on more than one occasion when she runs off from home and is distrustful of Ai, who Mashiro is fond of.
-Sara Sasamoto even lampshades this in Chapter 9.5 when he compares Shuuto's attitude towards Mashiro to that of an Overprotective Dad.
+Sara Sasamoto even lampshades this in Chapter 9.5.
 However, later chapters indicate that Shuuto's reason for being overprotective of Mashiro and hostile towards Ai is because Shuuto has feelings for Mashiro.

 - Big Brother Mentor: Shuuto tries to be this towards Mashiro, but his overbearing attitude either bothers her or drives her away.

 - Blackmail: After they discover that Ai does Compensated Dating as a side "job," Shuuto tells Mashiro that he will not tell anyone about it, as it would jeopardize Tori no Ko Cram School, if Mashiro agrees to quit the cram school.
 Mashiro reluctantly agrees, but is able to return to the cram school once Ai decides to quite his side "job."